aosabook/500lines/web-server/web-server.markdown

 and parsing HTTP requests.

-These ideas are generally useful; see if you can find the opportunity to use them in your own projects.
+These ideas are generally useful; see if you can find ways to use them in your own projects.